turingschool/front-end-curriculum/lessons/module-2/asynchronous-javascript.md

 <section class="call-to-action">
 ### Review

-Using sticky notes in [this Jamboard](https://jamboard.google.com/d/1LZb7HhtV9IDzehlzd7B33A4lgiT8EaBFAVTyb7rwznA/viewer?f=0), answer the following with your breakout group:
+Using sticky notes in [this Jamboard](https://jamboard.google.com/d/1xtmrE1B76eE5HRNdyBmtJ1ThvyiDx3HePa6Mrhn0VFY/edit?usp=sharing), answer the following with your breakout group:
-- Everything you know about / questions you still have on asynchronous code
+- Everything you know about & questions you still have on **asynchronous code**
-- Everything you know about / questions you still have on fetch
+- Everything you know about & questions you still have on **fetch**
-- Everything you know about / questions you still have on execution contexts & the call stack
+- Everything you know about & questions you still have on **execution contexts & the call stack**
 </section>

 ## Introduction